rsvim/rsvim.github.io/docs/manual/basic_usage/first_steps_in_rsvim.md

 Rsvim is a modal editor, which means the editor behaves differently, depending on which mode you are in.
 At any given time, the editor would be in exactly one mode.
 The 2 basic modes are called "normal" mode and "insert" mode.
 In normal mode, the characters you type are commands.
 In insert mode, the characters are inserted as text.

-Upon launch, Rsvim initialises in normal mode.
-To switch to insert mode, use the "i" ("insert") command.
-Typed characters are then appended to the file buffer in the current window at the cursor's position.
-Note that changes are made only to the buffer in memory; the file system will not be altered until the buffer is explicitly saved.
+After Rsvim just started, it will be in normal mode.
+To start insert mode, you type the "i" command ("i" is for "insert").
+Then you can insert text, it will be inserted into the file buffer on current window where the cursor is in.
+The file on file system won't be written unless you saved the file buffer.
 Let's enter the programmer's [limerick](https://vimhelp.org/usr_02.txt.html#02.2):

 ```text
 iA very intelligent turtle